quanterall/HaskellMaterials/basics/03-type-classes.md

 2. Reimplement the rectangle area function you defined in chapter 1, but for any type `a` that has a `Num` instance.

-These are the operations constraining our generic types with `Num` gets us.
-The `MINIMAL` part means that in order to satisfy the `Num` constraint we need to provide at least the listed functions, and the `|` part means that we can define `negate` **or** `(-)` and it'll use a default version for the other if we don't specify it.

 ### Eq